robertocarta/ezonzoapi/app/README.md

 - An ECR repository
 - A postgres RDS instance
 - A lambda function with access to RDS
-- An APIGetway REST api with a resource configured with lambda proxy integration
+- An APIGateway REST api with a resource configured with lambda proxy integration

 Build - push -deploy:
 ```